Genesis of Polyatomic Molecules in Dark Clouds: CO$_2$ Formation on Cold Amorphous Solid Water

 Complementary to the O($^1$D)+CO($^1 \Sigma^+$) reaction considered here, it is expected that the O($^3$P)+CO($^1 \Sigma^+$) process to yield triplet (excited) CO$_2$ is also feasible.
 The O($^3$P)+CO($^1 \Sigma^+$) asymptotic state connects to the excited $^3$A' and $^3$A'' states of CO$_2$ both exhibiting entrance barriers of 0.2 eV and 0.3 eV in the gas phase, respectively, at the CASSCF-MP2 level of theory\cite{duff:2000} which change to 0.3 eV and 0.4 eV from MRCI+Q calculations.\cite{MM.co2:2021} Experiments on ASW indicate that the entrance barrier reduces to between 0.014 and 0.067 eV.\cite{dulieu:2013} Furthermore, symmetry breaking due to the water environment\cite{pimentel:1979} makes the transition from triplet to singlet (ground state) CO$_2$ possible.
 For the O($^3$P)+CO($^1 \Sigma^+$) reaction equally accurate PESs are available\cite{MM.co2:2021} which allow to follow this pathway at molecular detail.\\

 Here, the reaction probability depends on both, the separation and orientation of the reacting partners.
 This differs from O($^3$P)+O($^3$P) recombination to form O$_2$ and increases the conformational space to be sampled.
 Thus, initial separations were limited to $\sim 6$ \AA\/ which, however, does not affect the generality of the present results.
 In fact, reactive trajectories were shown to still sample considerably larger separations ($R \sim 10$ \AA\/) due to surface diffusion of the reactants before CO$_2$ formation occurred.
-It will be of interest to compare the current results with those from laboratory experiments along similar lines as was possible for oxygen atom recombination.\cite{oxy.diff.minissale:2013} As an example, experiments involving O($^1$D) have been recently carried out with acetylene.\cite{yan:2020}\\
+It will be of interest to compare the current results with those from laboratory experiments along similar lines as was possible for oxygen atom recombination.\cite{oxy.diff.minissale:2013} As an example, experiments involving O($^1$D) have been recently carried out with acetylene\cite{yan:2020} and formation of CO$_2$ involving O($^1$D) on mixed CO/H$_2$O films has been reported to be the dominant reaction channel.\\

 This work demonstrates that genesis of small polyatomic molecules can be investigated from computations using high-level electronic structure and molecular dynamics methods.
-For the specific case of CO$_2$ formation along the O($^1$D)+CO($^1 \Sigma^+$) asymptote the product stabilizes through IVR and does not desorb from the ASW on the $< 100$ ns time scale.
+For the specific case of CO$_2$ formation along the O($^1$D)+CO($^1 \Sigma^+$) asymptote the product stabilizes through intermolecular vibrational relaxation (IVR) and does not desorb from the ASW on the $< 100$ ns time scale.
 The fact that O($^1$D) with a radiative lifetime\cite{garstang:1951} of 110 min is considerably more mobile than ground state O($^3$P)\cite{apkarian:1993,apkarian:1999} should make this process to form CO$_2$ feasible.
 Furthermore, formation of the COO isomer is consistent with early gas-phase experiments.
 With recent advances in machine learning of reactive force fields for polyatomic molecules,\cite{MM.nn:2018,MM.physnet:2019,unke:2021} explicit characterization of a wide range of molecule formation processes at low temperatures and under realistic conditions in interstellar space become possible.
 Such studies will ideally complement laboratory-based and observational astrochemistry efforts to better understand molecule abundances and the chemical evolution of molecular clouds.\\